midlantica/LovelyBunchOfCoconuts/content/memes/quotes/it-is-simply-no-longer-po.md

 ![it-is-simply-no-longer-po](/memes/quotes/it-is-simply-no-longer-po.png)

-It Is Simply No Longer Po
+It is simply no longer po.